manboubird/activator-scalding/tutorial/src/index.md

 ## WordCount

-You invoke the script inside `sbt` like this:
+You invoke the script inside `activator` like this:

 ```
 scalding WordCount --input data/kjvdat.txt --output output/kjv-wc.txt